-Woodkid writes superb songs and brings together whole orchestras to back them on stage, or he sings beautiful solos and backs them with dramatic cinematography or fascinating self-made graphic creations.
+Woodkid writes often quite meaningful songs and brings together whole orchestras to back them on stage, or he sings songs solos and backs them with dramatic cinematography or fascinating self-made graphic creations.
 He has developed advanced graphics skills to create complex videos which are central to his own film and stage productions.
 A 2014 report (translated from a Russian text) says that, “Yoann currently lives in Paris and New York, working as a media director, painting, silkscreen, sculpture, knitting (?!), holograms and photography.”

 As mentioned below, he is releasing a new album only after 7 years — important message there.
 This question is addressed in a video recorded early on during a 2020 Radio France interview.

 Jacob Collier writes songs and arranges existing songs where he is often the main performer or rather he is the many performers heard on the record or seen in his videos.
 His vocal abilities and instrumental dexterity are clearly his key assets outside of the technology.
-To our understanding Jacob creates his sound track using “Logic”, films his many individual parts.
+Jacob creates his sound track using “Logic”, and also films his many individual parts.
 In his early days, he was producing multiple-split screen videos having a huge following on YouTube leading to him being “discovered”.
 His video backing animations for on-line albums such as Djesse are now studio created.

 Comparison of these two

-Good singer, good piano player, etc — the fact that Jacob sings so well and plays multiple instruments is not a criteria — rather it is his way of pulling all these together that counts.
-So if Woodkid is not such a good singer, nor does he perform as instrumentalist, is also not a criteria for this project.
-Yet his creative and directive abilities, his technical and other skills to pull together great performances are key.
+Good singer, good piano player, etc — the fact that Jacob sings so (incredibly) well and plays multiple instruments is not this project key differentiator — rather it is the way of pulling all these together and presenting them that counts.
+So if Woodkid is not such a good singer, nor does he perform as instrumentalist, is also not a differentiating criteria for this project.
+His creative and directive abilities, his use of technology and other production skills to make great performances are our focus.

 Jacob Collier at MIT is a good introduction to his very wide skills base.

 We look for the links, and we look for others who follow similar musical pathways.
 We do not yet know where this examination will take us or if it will take us.
 The title might change, although it has evolved – it is about music, rather musicians, rather performing musicians, rather the live concert performance of those musicians, or a well-crafted on-line version of their performance.
 So the title now is: “Music performance technology”.
 Next step is to add Chick Corea to the matrix.

 So how would Chick Corea fit into this analysis?
-We are fans of Chick so we want him to fit, and he comes top in the music, composition, arrangement and performance characteristics, seems he does not really need to stand out within this project’s focus constraints in the technology areas.
-Question is if he fits the “independence” filter — maybe he does.
-Let us not forget that Chick is a brilliant and prolific musician across a broad spectrum of styles.
-Fine solo performer and constantly bringing together groups of the very best to provide startling results.
+We are fans of Chick so we want him to be there, and he scores highly in the music, composition, arrangement and performance characteristics, seems he does not really need to stand out within this project’s focus constraints of technology areas.
+Let us not forget that Chick is a brilliant and prolific musician across a broad spectrum of styles – and for decades — fine solo performer and constantly bringing together musicians of the very best to provide startling results.
 Chick probably is high on the independence characteristic, having a good balance of album-only recordings and widely-diffused concerts available on-line.
 Need to validate further here.

-Here is a grid and Venn diagram of how we see the attributes of each performer.
+Here is a grid and Venn diagram of how we see the attributes of each performer so far:

 Now we find it fun, but also instructive, to add Mozart to the comparison: